Matthew Werkmeister: Career

-In 2009, Werkmeister was shortlisted for two Logie Awards.
-He was nominated for "Most Popular Actor" alongside fellow cast members Steve Bastoni (Steve Parker), Alan Fletcher (Karl Kennedy), Ryan Moloney (Toadfish Rebecchi) and Ian Smith (Harold Bishop).
-He was also shortlisted for "Most Popular Personality on TV" alongside fellow cast members Pippa Black (Elle Robinson), Carla Bonner (Stephanie Scully) and Tom Oliver (Lou Carpenter).
-2010 saw Werkmeister shortlisted for "Most Popular Actor" again.
+In 2009, Werkmeister was longlisted for the Logie Award for Most Popular Actor, alongside fellow cast members Steve Bastoni (Steve Parker), Alan Fletcher (Karl Kennedy), Ryan Moloney (Toadfish Rebecchi) and Ian Smith (Harold Bishop).
+He was included on the longlist for Most Popular Personality on TV, alongside fellow cast members Pippa Black (Elle Robinson), Carla Bonner (Stephanie Scully) and Tom Oliver (Lou Carpenter).
+The following year, he was longlisted for Most Popular Actor again.
+Werkmeister starred in the 2010 short film Barrier: the Invisible Machine as an apprentice race pilot.
+The film was co-produced by Neighbours crew member Terry Shepherd and premiered at the Armageddon Pop Culture Expo at the Melbourne Exhibition Centre.

 In October 2010, it was announced that Werkmeister was to leave Neighbours along with Jane Hall (Rebecca Robinson) and Erin Mullally (Declan Napier).
 Speaking about his decision to leave, Werkmeister said "When I started on Neighbours I was only thirteen, I didn't shave or drive a car so I really have grown up on the show, I've learnt so much, worked with some great people who are now some of my closest friends."
 His final episode was broadcast on 11 March 2011.

-In 2012, Werkmeister made a cameo appearance in Australian band Eagle and the Worm's music video for their single "Give Me Time".
-In the video, he played a roller-skating sex symbol.
+From 2012 until 2014, Werkmeister starred as Josh in Matthew Smolen's webseries Chris & Josh.
+Werkmeister made a cameo appearance in Australian band Eagle and the Worm's music video for their 2012 single "Give Me Time".
+In the video, he plays a roller-skating sex symbol.
 From May to June 2013, Werkmeister performed as Roger Boothby in Barry Lowe's acclaimed stage play The Death of Peter Pan at Melbourne's Chapel Off Chapel.
 In April 2014, Werkmeister made a brief return to Neighbours as part of his on-screen family, the Kennedys' 20th anniversary.